ABOUT THE PROGRAM

 I have always been inspired by courageous people, and even as a small child, I always hoped to be a courageous person myself.

-As I gained more experience teaching, I began to recognize that some children seemed to be able to tackle new skills and ideas with confidence, whereas others struggled to even attempt to learn new things.
+As I gained experience teaching, I noticed that some children seemed to be able to tackle new skills and ideas with confidence, whereas others struggled to even attempt to learn new things.
 This difference was not attributable to differences in ability, but rather differences in willingness to try.
 I called this willingness to take risks, and engage with your heart, courage.

 I wondered if courage was something fixed, or something that could be taught.
 I endeavoured to find out.